Esther Waters (film)

 Esther Waters is a 1948 British drama film directed by Ian Dalrymple and Peter Proud and starring Kathleen Ryan, Dirk Bogarde (first credited film appearance), and Cyril Cusack.
 It is an adaptation of the 1894 novel Esther Waters by George Moore.

 Plot

 The film is set in London in 1875.

-Esther (Kathleen Ryan) goes into domestic service as a maid, only to be seduced by sweet-talking footman William (Dirk Bogarde).
+Esther goes into domestic service as a maid, only to be seduced by sweet-talking footman William.
 When he abandons her, she must deal with not only pregnancy but also her mother's death.
 She struggles to survive with only herself for comfort and strength.

 She is forced to put her child into care in order to keep her job.